cnlohr/swadgeguide/README.md

     1) PCB:
         * Specify 1.6mm board thickness.
         * Use specified colors.
+        * Make sure all battery connectors are ground flat.
+        * No sharp edges on PCBs
         * HASL Lead-free or Immersion Gold.
         * Board edges should be smooth.
     2) Other details